The-Last-Cookie/python-utilities/README.md

 With this tool, you can search for file content in any wiki article.

 This should be used as a cli tool for Windows via converting the script into an executable (can be done with `pyinstaller osu-wiki-search.py --onefile`).
-Not sure if it runs also on UNIX-based systems, because I didn't try it yet.
+I'm not sure if it also runs on UNIX-based systems, because I haven't tried it yet.

 ## Wrapper for youtube-dl